Archive

 Is this any worse than the good old fashioned tea break?
 Clearly many employers think so.
 According the Mark Ragan, 57% of US companies block employee access to social media sites like Facebook, Twitter and YouTube.
 But I bet they don’t have such issues with the humble tea break.

-Well I think they are making the wrong call – and so does the Great Places to Work Institute.
+Well I think they are making the wrong call – and so does the Great Place to Work Institute.
 The essence of a great place to work is trust.
 Thirty years of experience working with the most successful organisations in the world leads the Institute to conclude that the foundation of every great workplace is trust between employees and management.

 The organisational and financial benefits to any organisation of being a high trust environment are well documented.
 Companies that appear in the annual 100 Great Places to Work consistently outperform their peers.
 And according to Erin Lieberman Moran, senior VP at the Great Places to Work Institute, these companies are not blocking staff access to social media.